 There are two primary types of caching: client-side and server-side.

 Websites have a lot of static data such as images, stylesheets, and scripts.
 Client-side caching, also known as browser caching, allows your browser to store this static content so it doesn’t need to download them every time you visit a site.
 They are simply served from a local cache stored on your computer’s hard drive.

 For example, the first time you visit this site, WP Rocket, your browser will download all the files it needs to display this page and immediately cache it.
 The next time you visit, the page will load much faster.

-There are various types of caching associated with server-side caching that are used for WordPress caching, which you can control with plugins like WP Rocket, including:
+There are various types of caching associated with server-side caching that is used for WordPress caching, which you can control with plugins like WP Rocket, including:

 - Page caching: This is the simplest of the caching protocols.
 It’s the process of saving dynamically generated web pages on the server’s hard disk and serving them from the cache every time a request is made.

 - Mobile caching: Similar to page caching, mobile caching creates a dedicated cache file for mobile devices for every document that gets cached.
 This means visitors who return to your site using their mobile will be able to access your web pages faster.

 - User caching: This type of caching creates a dedicated set of cache files for each logged-in WordPress user.
 This means your site will be cached as normal for visitors and a separate set of cache files will be stored for each person who logs in to your site.

 - Database query caching: This type of caching allows you to cache the result of a single query to your database and store it on your web server until you publish a new post, update an existing post, or change your WordPress settings.